 The Electron Microscope (EM) Laboratory functions as an electron microscopy resource center for the Biology Department, other departments within UVic, and external non-UVic researchers.
 The EM Lab operates on a cost-recovery basis.
-Training for specific techniques or contract work by the Lab Manager can be arranged.
-Contact Brent Gowen, Cunningham 065 (bgowen@uvic.ca or 250-721-7132) for more information.
+Training for specific techniques or contract work by the lab manager can be arranged.
+At the time of writing the position of lab manager for the EM facility is vacant and in the process of being filled.
+Speak to your supervisor if you wish to use the EM facility for your research.